manisa-mahat/fuelhub-rails/README.md

 Share the ngrok link with the frontend, ensuring it includes the ngrok forwarding address.
 The project is ready—run it locally and enjoy discovering this masterpiece!

 ## Support
-For support contact, email @ sandeshbist36@gmail.com
+For support contact, email
+- email @ sandeshbist36@gmail.com
-email @ sushilawasthi22@gmail.com
+- email @ sushilawasthi22@gmail.com
-email @ mahatmanisha1555@gmail.com
+- email @ mahatmanisha1555@gmail.com
-email @ manjubhandariabcd@gmail.com
+- email @ manjubhandariabcd@gmail.com

 ## Thank You!